 - Third-party verification used for conformity assessments

 Beware of any ecolabel that can be purchased outright.
-Ecolabels are mostly unregulated, however the Federal Trade Commission’s Green Guides set some ground rules for environmental claims made on products.
+Ecolabels tend to be unregulated.
+However, the Federal Trade Commission’s Green Guides set ground rules for environmental claims made on products.
 The Ecolabel Index can be a helpful tool for evaluating the myriad ecolabels on the market.

 5. Definition of responsibilities and authorities for decision-making

 Clearly defined roles and responsibilities are critical to an effective sustainable purchasing policy.
-This is the place to identify the people (and specify which positions) within your organization who will be involved in implementing the policy.
-Establish teams to help implement policy elements such as selection of ecolabels, communication, training, and reporting.
+Identify stakeholders within your organization who are responsible implementing the policy.
+Establish teams to implement policy elements.
+Tasks can include selection of ecolabels, communication, training, and reporting.

 6. Accountability and reporting

-The effectiveness of the sustainable purchasing policy can only be judged and enforced through good reporting.
+The effectiveness of the sustainable purchasing policy can only be judged via reporting.
 Include reporting requirements to keep those implementing the policy accountable.
-Reports can be requested from vendors as well as from departments within your organization.
-These reports should be submitted on an annual basis, at a minimum.
+Reports may be requested from vendors and from within your organization.
+These reports should be submitted on an annual basis.
 This part of the policy should state who requests and who receives the reports.

-The policy identifies key points in evaluating and reporting how the departments are meeting the goals and mandates.
+The policy identifies key points to evaluate and report how departments are meeting goals and mandates.

-- County policies: Durham County, Santa Clara County
+- Model county policies: Durham County, Santa Clara County